loopwerk/Saga/README.md

 }

 // SiteMetadata is given to every RenderingContext.
-// You can put whatever you want in here, as long as it confirms to the Metadata protocol.
+// You can put whatever you want in here. struct SiteMetadata: Metadata {
-// If you have no need for custom site metadata, just pass EmptyMetadata() to Saga, below. struct SiteMetadata: Metadata {
   let url: URL
   let name: String